LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

   upload them to an online repository.
 * Battery Watcher widget??, Windows/Super key????.
 * File extension associations - /.local/share/applications
 * extern screen -> works (only VGA with nouveau tested)
-* Calculator with sparse dependencies
-* include Edit & Share
+* write a PKGBUILD for ZooFX
-* create a PKGBUILD for specmatch
+* write a PKGBUILD for specmatch
-* create a PKGBUILD for chaoschimp http://teragonaudio.com/ChaosChimp.html
+* write a PKGBUILD for chaoschimp http://teragonaudio.com/ChaosChimp.html
 * create a PKGBUILD for midikbd
 * put persistent installation into a script